HAT: Hybrid Attention Transformer for Image Restoration: Introduction

+To address the above-mentioned limitations of the existing IR Transformer and further develop the potential of such networks, we propose a Hybrid Attention Transformer, namely HAT.
+It combines channel attention and self-attention schemes, in order to take advantage of the former's capability in using global information and the powerful representative ability of the latter.
+Besides, we introduce an overlapping cross-attention module to achieve more direct interaction of adjacent window features.
+Benefiting from these designs, our model can activate more pixels for reconstruction and thus obtains significant performance improvement.
 Since Transformers do not have an inductive bias like CNNs, large-scale data pre-training is important to unlock the potential of such models.
 In this paper, we provide an effective \textit{same-task pre-training} strategy.
 Different from IPT~\cite{ipt} using multiple restoration tasks for pre-training and EDT~\cite{edt} utilizing multiple degradation levels of a specific task for pre-training, we directly perform pre-training using large-scale dataset on the same task.
 We believe that large-scale data is what really matters for pre-training.
 Experimental results show the superiority of our strategy.
-Equipped with the above designs, HAT can surpass the state-of-the-art methods by a large margin (0.3dB$\sim$1.2dB) on the SR task, as shown in Fig.~\ref{performance}.

-Overall, our main contributions are four-fold: \begin{itemize} \item We design a new Hybrid Attention Transformer (HAT) that combines self-attention, channel attention and a new overlapping cross-attention to activate more pixels for high-quality image restoration.
+Equipped with the above designs, HAT surpasses the state-of-the-art methods by a large margin on SR, as well as several other image restoration tasks, as shown in Fig.~\ref{performance}.
+Overall, our main contributions are four-fold: \begin{itemize} \item We design a Hybrid Attention Transformer (HAT) that combines self-attention, channel attention and a new overlapping cross-attention for high-quality image restoration.

-\item We propose an effective same-task pre-training strategy to further exploit the potential of SR Transformer and show the importance of large-scale data pre-training for the SR task.
+\item We propose an effective same-task pre-training strategy to further exploit the potential of SR Transformer and show the importance of large-scale data pre-training.

 \item Our method significantly outperforms existing state-of-the-art methods on the SR task.
-By further scaling up HAT to build a big model, we greatly extend the performance upper bound of the SR task.
+By further scaling up HAT to build a large model, we greatly extend the performance upper bound of the SR task.

-\item Our method also achieves state-of-the-art performance on image denoising and compression artifacts reduction, showing the superiority of our approach on various image restoration tasks.
+\item Our method also achieves state-of-the-art performance on image denoising and compression artifacts reduction, showing its superiority on various image restoration tasks. \end{itemize}